apankrat/notes/fast-case-conversion/README.md

     size of the index.
 This is already excellent - around 10K instead of 128K - but it can be compressed further.

- 4. Another insight is that remaining blocks still contain a lot of zeroes.
+ 4. Next insight is that remaining blocks still contain a lot of zeroes.
 More specifically, one block may *end* with lots of zeroes and the next onemay *start* with a lot of them.